perrileah/space-invaders/README.md

 # README

 An iteration of the classic 1978 arcade game, Space Invaders!
 Built with Java Swing, featuring animated aliens, a mystery UFO, and destructible bunkers.
-Extended from Asteroids base code.
+Extended from Asteroids base code provided to me in a Java class: https://github.com/agerber/moregames.

 ![Gameplay Screenshot](spaceInvadersScreenshot.png)